 What is a certificate of deposit?

 You may also come across other types of CDs that are not offered at Ally Bank.
-Some of these CDs are not FDIC insured.
-Some of these other types of CDs include:
+Some of these CDs are not FDIC insured, so it’s important to check the fine print:

 Jumbo CDs: Which usually require a minimum balance of $100,000 or more.